-The staff of UCONN Student Health Services works in partnership with your student to ensure access to the health & wellness services that may be needed during their career here at UCONN.
+The staff of UConn Student Health Services works in partnership with your student to ensure access to the health & wellness services that may be needed during their UConn career.
 We recognize that, particularly for new undergraduates, this is perhaps the first time your student will be in charge of managing their own healthcare.
 We play a role in supporting your student’s academic success during their time here at the University and hope to ultimately help them become responsible healthcare consumers when it’s time for them to venture out into the “real world”.
 We hope you find some of the following information helpful:

 Health-Related Requirements (Immunizations & Health Insurance)

 - What are the immunizations required for my student to attend UConn?